angelfloreschicago/TeamProfileGenerator/README.md

 ## Description
     This command line application generates a an HTML web file.
 This allows companies to save time by just answering a few questions about their new employees that are joining a new team.
-This application deploys with NodeJS and was created using JavaScript and the Inquirer package.
+    This application deploys with NodeJS and was created using JavaScript, Inquirer package and Jest for testing.

 ## Test
     npm run test